 How This Helps

-The heat from the oil and the hot towel allows the goodness of flax seeds to penetrate your roots and hair shaft.
-This provides your scalp and hair with the nourishment it needs to grow out healthy.
-You can also use food-grade flaxseed oil as a dressing when you prepare salads.
+The heat from the oil and the hot towel enables the goodness of flax seeds to penetrate your hair roots and shafts.
+Using flax seeds for hair nourishes your scalp and hair and helps in healthy hair growth.

 You Will Need

-- In a pot, boil the water and flaxseeds until the liquid starts to thicken.
+- Boil the water and flax seeds in a pot until the liquid starts to thicken.

-- Once cooled, strain and collect the gel in a jar.
+- Strain and collect this gel in a jar.

-- Use this gel to style your hair every morning.
+- Use it to style your hair every morning.
 You can also use it as a topical treatment for your scalp to boost hair growth.

 How This Helps